 Who is most likely to notice a difference from taking them together?

-People with low vitamin D levels, inconsistent supplement response, or conditions that affect fat absorption may notice the biggest benefit.
-Those taking vitamin D for bone health may also want to be more careful about timing with meals.
+People with low vitamin D levels, an inconsistent supplement response, or conditions that affect fat absorption may notice the biggest benefit.
+Those taking vitamin D for bone health may also want to be more deliberate about timing with meals.

 How long should I wait between omega-3 and vitamin D doses?